yungyuc/ynote/nsd/12advpy/advpy.rst

   >>> print("show content in onemod module:", onemod.content)
   show content in onemod module: string in onemod

-It only deals with :py:`python:onemod`.
+It limits the special loading scheme to the specific module :py:mod:`!onemod`.
 To test, ask it to load a module that does not exist:

 .. code-block:: pycon